Bookmark saved

 But the Scavengers flew their maintenance drones at low altitude.
 Slow.
 Visible.
 Announced.
 This had been high and fast and silent.
 And it had come from the east—from the wastes, not from Scavenger territory.

-He thought of the power core on his workbench.
+The power core on his workbench.
 Its faint pulse.
 Its rhythmic synchronization with something beyond his workshop.

 Probably nothing.